Jeneria Lekilelei – Kenya – Tusk Award for Conservation Finalist 2019 #ForAllTheyDo

 I am a Samburu warrior and my role is to protect, we cannot afford to lose a single lion and we cannot definitely not afford to lose a single species.

 While Samburu warriors are famed for their fierce fighting spirit, Jeneria Lekilelei’s trademark qualities are his quiet strength and gentle persuasive manner.
-He has transformed from a young warrior into a confident and trusted conservation leader and is the go-to person for human-lion conflict mitigation in his home area of Westgate in Northern Kenya.
+Transformed from a young warrior into a confident and trusted conservation leader, he is the go-to person for human-lion conflict mitigation in his home area in Northern Kenya.

-His conservation journey began in 2008, at the age of 20, when he sought employment at Ewaso Lions as a lion scout, when he was soon promoted to field officer where he actively combined lion monitoring with community engagement, finding that these two aspects were inseparable.
+His conservation journey began in 2008, at the age of 20, when he sought employment at Ewaso Lions as a lion scout.
+He was soon promoted to field officer, combining lion monitoring with community engagement, finding that these two elements inseparable.

 Promoting co-existence with carnivores in a landscape dominated by pastoralists is incredibly difficult.
-Habitat loss and protracted periods of drought have drawn lions closer into community areas further exacerbating human-wildlife conflict events.
-Having grown up a herder no one was in a better position than Jeneria to foster a more harmonious co-existence between his community and lions.
+Habitat loss and protracted drought have drawn lions closer into community areas, further exacerbating human-wildlife conflict.
+Having grown up a herder, no one was in a better position than Jeneria to foster a more harmonious co-existence between his community and lions.

-Through the Warrior Watch programme Jeneria has trained a team of young warriors, a demographic that was once famed for their killing of lions, in lion monitoring, data collection and human-wildlife conflict mitigation.
-They not only intervene to prevent retaliatory killings of lions but keep livestock owners informed of lion whereabouts, helping them avoid losing their cattle.
+Through the Warrior Watch programme Jeneria has trained a team of young warriors, a demographic once famed for their killing of lions, in lion monitoring, data collection and human-wildlife conflict mitigation.
+They not only intervene to prevent retaliatory killings of lions but keep livestock owners informed of lion whereabouts, to avoid losing their cattle.

-Jeneria has developed a remarkable ability to predict and stop livestock predation, resolve conflict and de-escalate situations where predation occurs.
+Jeneria has developed a remarkable ability to predict and stop livestock predation, resolve conflict and de-escalate situations where needed.
 Through community engagement and education, Samburu now has one of Kenya’s most stable lion population.
-Ewaso Lions has become a model for human-lion co-existence and Jeneria’s approach is being adapted in neighbouring regions and beyond.
+Ewaso Lions has become a model for human-lion co-existence and his approach is being adapted in neighbouring regions and beyond.